 Prepare a comprehensive list of sensitive sites that are within 500 feet of aerial treatment locations and 200 feet of ground treatment locations.
 Sensitive sites are defined as human congregation sites (e.g., schools, hospitals, day care centers, prisons, playgrounds, etc.), residences, organic crops, and surface water bodies (natural, drinking, or recreational waters).
-Sites for endangered or threatened (E&T) species are reported based on the distances for each species listed in the Biological Opinion and/or Biological Assessment used in compliance with the Endangered Species Act (ESA).
+Sites for E&T species are reported based on the distances for each species listed in the Biological Opinion and/or Biological Assessment used in compliance with the Endangered Species Act (ESA).
 Each species has a different critical distance to treatment sites and those distances are listed under the 'protection measures' for the species in the ESA documents.
 Site lists should give a brief description of the site (i.e. residence, type of protected species, name of water body, etc.), its location (either address or map coordinates), and its distance and direction from the treatment block (direction is always measured from the treatment block towards the sensitive site).
-As part of the PPQ Project Planning and Reporting Worksheet, information regarding sensitive sites and protected species is provided in Parts

-A and B of the Worksheet.
-Instead of providing sites lists as in the past, only Parts A and B of the PPQ Project Planning and Reporting Worksheet will be provided to the Environmental Compliance Team via email, fax, or hardcopy to:
+As part of the Plant Protection and Quarantine (PPQ) Project Planning and Reporting Worksheet, information regarding sensitive sites and protected species is provided in Parts A and B of the Worksheet.
+Instead of providing sites lists, only Parts A and B of the PPQ Project Planning and Reporting Worksheet need to be provided to Environmental Compliance via email, fax, or hardcopy to (though detailed lists are acceptable):

-Dr. Robert Baca, USDA-APHIS, 4700 River Road, Unit 150, Room 5A04.B, Riverdale, MD 20737-1237; email robert.m.baca@usda.gov; fax 301-734-3308.
+Kai Caraher, USDA-APHIS, 4700 River Road, Unit 150, Room 5C-03.45, Riverdale, MD 20737-1237; email kai.caraher@usda.gov; fax 301-734-3308.

-If endangered or threatened species are in a project area, please provided the names of the species and the protection measures required under ESA consultation that will be used to protect the species.
+If endangered or threatened species are in a project area, provide the names of the species and the protection measures required under ESA consultation that will be used to protect the species.